 Graduate schools in the USA are waiving GRE & GMAT test because of COVID-19

-Due to the COVID-19 outbreak, some academic institutions are waiving requirements for the Graduate Management Admission Test (GMAT) and the Graduate Records Examination (GRE) for graduate school applicants for summer and fall 2020 periods.
+Due to the COVID-19 outbreak, some academic institutions are waiving requirements for the Graduate Management Admission Test (GMAT) and the Graduate Records Examination (GRE) for graduate school applicants for the summer and fall 2020 periods.

-The COVID-19 pandemic has forced several universities across the world, including top business schools like Oxford, Imperial College of London, London Business School, Kellogg and Carngie Mellon to waive off the GMAT score requirement, which earlier used to be an essential component for being eligible for a course, reported Times of India.
+The COVID-19 pandemic has forced several universities across the world, including top business schools like Oxford, Imperial College of London, London Business School, Kellogg, and Carngie Mellon to waive off the GMAT score requirement, which earlier used to be an essential component for being eligible for a course, reported Times of India.

 According to the report, several universities around the world have suspended the standardized testing requirement for the 2020 and spring 2021 entry.
 Universities have also extended their application deadlines and some have announced further rounds to fill class capacity.
 Some have also decided to waive the application fees altogether to accept more students.